jizhang/jizhang.github.com/source/_drafts/hive-acid.md

 As time goes, there will be more and more `delta` and `delete` directories in the table, which will affect the read performance, since reading is a process of merging the results of valid transactions.
 Small files are neither friendly to file systems like HDFS.
 So Hive uses two kinds of compactors, namely minor and major, to merge these directories while preserving the transaction information.

 Minor compaction will merge multiple `delta` and `delete` files into one `delta` and `delete` file, respectively.
 The transaction ID will be preserved in folder name as write ID range, as mentioned above, while omitting the statement ID.
-Compactions will be automatically initiated, based on some configured thresholds.
+Compactions will be automatically initiated in Hive metastore process based on some configured thresholds.
 We can also trigger it manually with the following SQL:

 ```sql
 ALTER TABLE employee COMPACT 'minor';